NeverPlayFair/NeverPlayFair/README.md

 ### <center><h1> Welcome on my Github.👋</h1></center>

-<h4>On my profile, I have a few simple projects.
-To learn more about them, please open the pinned section.</h4>
+<h4>I have a few straightforward projects featured on my profile.
+To discover more about them, kindly access the pinned section or repositories section.</h4>

 <h4> Libraries and programming languages that I'm familiar with: </h4>
 <p align="left">